Note: this is a horror story containing graphic content that may not be suitable for everyone. Reader and listener discretion is advised.

 “Naw, Poppa, I don’t need nothin’ right now.”

-It was all she could do to try to scape up the puke from the floor into the trash can.
-She was already getting the shakes and she finally had to throw herself into the bed.
-She closed her eyes and felt the shame and the fear and the anger and the pure disgust of being here in withdrawal and in her very own little corner of hell.
+She tried to scape up her puke from the floor into the trash can but she couldn’t even finish that simple task.
+She was already getting the shakes and she finally just crawled into the bed.
+She pulled the sheets and her thin blanket up to her neck but the shivering wouldn’t stop.
+She closed her eyes and felt the shame, the fear, the anger and the pure disgust of having her withdrawal here.

-For two days, she laid in the bed.
-For two days, she didn’t sleep, didn’t eat, didn’t get out of the bed.
-Every time she started to nod off, her legs started twitching so bad that she shook the bed.
+For two days, June tossed and turned in her bed.
+For two days, she didn’t eat or even get out of the bed except to relieve herself.
+She couldn’t even sleep.
+Every time she felt herself nodding off, her legs started twitching so badly the bed shook.

 She used the trash can for all her bodily functions.
-Her father did bring up the ginger ale and did—wonder of wonders—finish cleaning up the vomit and took her trash can down to empty and clean it when it got too full.
+Her father did bring up the ginger ale and—wonder of wonders—he actually did finish cleaning up her floor and took her trash can downstairs to empty it when it got too full.

 “No more’n I had to do for your mother.” he said.
 But he didn’t stay much to comfort her which was probably a blessing.

-But the weirdest part for Junie was the flashback to her childhood.
-While she lay there, shivering and feeling her mind go in and out of crazy, she thought she felt her imaginary friend from her childhood sitting next to her, stroking her forehead and saying “It’s gonna be alright Junie, It’s gonna pass and then you’re gonna be alright again.
+But the weirdest part for June were the flashbacks to her childhood.
+While she lay there, shivering and feeling her mind going in and out of crazy, she thought she felt and heard her imaginary friend from childhood sitting next to her, stroking her forehead, and saying “It’s gonna be alright Junie, It’s gonna pass and then you’re gonna be alright again.
 Everything’s going to be alright.”
-Junie hadn’t thought about Mari since the day she left home at 16.
+June hadn’t thought about Mari since the day she left home at 16.

 On the third day, the shaking and the mind sickness finally started letting up and she was able to sleep for two more days and nights.
-After that, she still felt like crap, headachy, lethargic and depressed.
-She wanted a new fix more than anything but she knew she didn’t have enough money and she didn’t know where to get shit in this crap town anyway.
+After that, she still felt like crap, head-achy, lethargic and depressed.
+She wanted a new fix more than anything but she knew she didn’t have enough money and she didn’t know where to buy shit in this crap town anyway.

-But at least she was able to get up out of bed and go downstairs.
+But at least she was able to get out of bed and go downstairs.

 Food was a revelation to her.
-She hadn’t eaten much in a long time but now, with the drugs out of her system, it actually tasted pretty good, even the crap her father kept around.
+She hadn’t eaten anything but junk food and alcohol for a very long time.
+But now, with the drugs out of her system, real food actually tasted pretty good, even the crap her father kept around.

-He watched her eat for a long time before he finally said.
-“Girl, you’re gonna eat me out of house and home.
+The first evening she was downstairs again, he watched her eat for a long time before he finally said.
+“Girl, you gonna eat me out of house and home.
 Shit, every other junkie I know gets skinny.
 You’re the only one I ever seen who got even fatter on the shit.”

-Junie closed her eyes for a second to hold back the tears more pissed at herself for almost crying than at him for his words.
+June closed her eyes for a second to hold back the tears—more pissed at herself for almost crying than at him for his words.

-That night, when she got back up to her room, she took a look in the mirror that stood in the corner and looked at her haggard junkie face, drug-rotted teeth and the grossly expanded waistline.
-She threw her spare blanket over the mirror to hide the reflection.
+That night, when she got back up to her room, she took a look in the mirror that stood in the corner and looked at her haggard junkie face, crooked and drug-stained teeth and her bloated body.
+She threw one of the old yellow sheets over the mirror to hide the reflection.

-Laying in bed, Junie let the exhaustion spread over her.
-Though the dopesickness was easing a bit, she still felt sickly and lethargic.
-It had been a long day, a long week, a long month.
-The bastard boyfriend had betrayed her, but that wasn’t a big surprise.
+Her bastard boyfriend had betrayed her, but that wasn’t a big surprise.
 She always figured he would screw her over someday.
 The cops were after her again and that wasn’t much of a surprise either.
-She didn’t have a lot of choices for making money and most of them were against the law.
+She didn’t have a lot of choices for making money these days and most of them were against the law.

-Seventeen years ago, she vowed she would never come back here.
-But then, she was younger, she had a body men would pay to rent, she didn’t have a drug problem, she could get and take anything she wanted without the shakes and sickness she got now every time her supply was cut off.
-She had a boyfriend who was going to take care of her.
-They were going to Nashville where everything would be great.
+Seventeen years ago when she left here, she had vowed she would never come back.
+But then, she was younger, she had a body men would pay to rent and she didn’t have a drug problem—she could get and take anything she wanted without the shakes and sickness she got now every time her supply was cut off.

 Staring up at the ceiling, she watched the dust motes float in the moonlight.
-She lay there for a long time, unable to close her eyes or unclench her hands.
-But she must have fallen asleep because she felt the little girl take her hand, unclench the claw and put her little head on Junie’s chest.
+She lay there for a long time, unable to close her eyes.
+But she must have fallen asleep because she felt Mari take her hand and unclench the clawed fingers and then put her little head on June’s chest.

 “I’m so glad you came back, Junie, I missed you for such a long time.”
-The little girl said in Junie’s dream.
+The little girl said in June’s dream.

-In the morning, Lester Bailey was pouring himself a shot for breakfast when June came down.
+In the morning June came downstairs and saw Lester Bailey pouring himself a shot for breakfast.

 “Want some,” he said, pushing the bottle towards her.

 June just shook her head and poured herself a bowl of Cheerios.
 She went to the fridge to get some milk but there wasn’t any behind all the beer.
-After she took a closer look look at the cereal, she dumped that out too.
-At least he did have coffee and a working coffeepot.
+After she took a closer look at the cereal, she dumped it out.
+But at least he had coffee and a working coffeepot.

-“You gonna live here, you can’t throw away good food like that.” he snapped.
+“You gonna live here, you cain’t throw away good food like that.” he snapped.

-“How ’bout I start by cleanin’ this pig sty up.”
+“How ’bout I start by cleanin’ this pig sty up a bit?”

-“You got any money?” he spat back at her, “’cause I don’t.
-The sonofbitch at the feed store fired me and the government check don’t go far.”
+“You got any money?” he snapped back at her, “’cause I don’t.
+The sonofabitch at the feed store fired me and the government check don’t go very far anymore.”

 “I got some money, a little bit.
-I can go to the store for milk and some other stuff after you come back.”
+I can go to the store for milk and some other stuff after you get back.”

-After his old truck rumbled and backfired down the long driveway, June started in on what she could only think of of a monstrous task.
-Just starting with the living room, she picked up three paper bags full of trash, old papers, used bottles, cigarette butts and a few sticky things she didn’t care to identify.
+His old truck rumbled and backfired down the long driveway and June started in on what she could only think of of a monstrous task.
+Just starting with the living room, she picked up three paper bags full of trash–old papers, used cans and bottles, cigarette butts and a few sticky things she didn’t care to identify.
 There were dirty plates underneath piles of fast-food wrappers that must have been sitting there for months.

-Opening up all the windows did help reduce the stench a bit and she took all the dishes into the kitchen and washed them in all the lukewarm water she could coax out of the faucet.
-She was surprised to see he actually had dish soap and a sponge, neither of which looked particularly well-used.
+Opening up all the windows did help clear the staleness in the air a bit.
+She gathered the dishes into the kitchen and washed them in all the lukewarm water she could coax out of the faucet.

-Mostly, this squalor didn’t really bother her that much.
-She and the bastard weren’t much better in the squat they had for the last few months.
-But somehow, taking care of the old man seemed like the right thing to do, if only to rub his nose in it, that she had somehow escaped his life and lived a better one.
-She didn’t believe it herself but maybe he would.
+Mostly, the squalor didn’t really bother her much.
+She and the bastard hadn’t lived much better in the squat they slept in for the last few months.
+But somehow, taking care of the old man seemed like the right thing to do, if only to rub his nose in the idea that she had somehow escaped his life and lived a better one.
+She didn’t believe it herself, but maybe he would.

 Then she went upstairs to the second floor.
-Her Momma’s sick room was just the way it was when she left 17 years ago except for 17 years worth of new dust and rot.
-Nothing had been moved, nothing had been cleaned in the 25 years since her mother died.
-This didn’t surprise her much either.
+Her Momma’s sick room was just the way it was when Momma was carried of in an ambulance when June was eight years old.
+Nothing had been moved, nothing had been cleaned in all the years since her mother died.
+This didn’t surprise June much either.
 Her father never went into that room after her mother went to the hospital.
-When Poppa wanted her, Junie, he took her into his own room or down in the room in the basement.

-The bathroom was a mess, with half cleaned piss and puke on the floor and walls, pretty much the same as she remembered it but for the first time, she got down on her hands and knees and cleaned it until it didn’t stink.
-She wouldn’t say it was clean but it was a hell of a lot better than it was.
+The bathroom was a mess, with half-cleaned piss and excrement on the floor and walls, pretty much the same as when she lived here before.
+But for the first time in her own life, she got down on her hands and knees and cleaned it until it didn’t stink.
+She wouldn’t say it was clean but it was a hell of a lot better than it had been.

-She had to hand it to her father, he always came home with game.
-Between rabbit, some rice and a few shots of her Poppa’s whiskey, she has something in her stomach that seemed to ease the lingering withdrawal a little bit.
+She had to hand it to her father though, he always came home with game.
+Between freshly butchered rabbit, some rice and a few shots of her Poppa’s whiskey, June finally had something in her stomach that seemed to ease the lingering withdrawal a little bit.

-They didn’t talk much, he watched his tv shows during dinner then they went out on the porch to smoke in silence for a while before she climbed back into her attic.
+They still didn’t talk much at dinner.
+He watched his TV shows then they went out on the porch to smoke in silence for a while before she climbed back into her attic.